0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 The `node-register.sh` utility tool can help you set up and maintain your node.
 This includes initializing and updating your node configuration, as well as registering your node for block production and signing.
-The tool accepts the following arguments:
+The tool can be used with the following commands:

 - `create-config`: Used to set up the initial config, `config.json`, for your node, or for updating an existing config.
 This will take you through the step-by-step tutorial of filling out the information needed for your config.
     - Example: `./node-register.sh create-config`